mikaelpatel/Cosa/doc/01-cosa.md

 The drawing Canvas class supports basic drawing operation and scripting to reduce program memory footprint.
-The Canvas class also supports drawing of icons and multiple fonts (GLCD and UTFT).
+The Canvas class also supports drawing of icons and a large set of fonts.

 The popular VirtualWire library has been refactored to the object-oriented style of Cosa (VWI) and extended with three additional